cmzuo11/stKeep/README.md

 To reproduce the result, you should use the default parameters.

-Note: To reduce your waiting time, we have uploaded our preprocessed data into the folder ./test_data/DLPFC_151507/stKeep/.

 #### Learn cell representations by cell module

 This function automatically learns cell-module representations by heterogeneous graph learning.
 It takes ~6 mins for DLPFC_151507 and ~9 mins for IDC.